 eyebobs is known for its irreverent and slightly jaded attitude, but we take our philanthropic partnerships seriously.
 Over the years we’ve had several amazing opportunities to collaborate with high-profile eyebobs fans to raise awareness and generate funds for some truly deserving charities.
 Here is a rundown of our latest efforts:

-But there’s more: Portraits taken by “The Boomer List” photographer and filmmaker Timothy Greenfield-Sanders anchor the initiative, and feature Katie, television journalist Bryant Gumbel, actor John Slattery, supermodel Veronica Webb, singer-songwriter Michael Bolton, fashion journalist Nina Garcia and a rare self-portrait of Greenfield-Sanders wearing “Take A Stand.”
+Portraits taken by “The Boomer List” photographer and filmmaker Timothy Greenfield-Sanders anchored the initiative, and featured Katie, television journalist Bryant Gumbel, actor John Slattery, supermodel Veronica Webb, singer-songwriter Michael Bolton, fashion journalist Nina Garcia and a rare self-portrait of Greenfield-Sanders wearing “Take A Stand.”

 eyebobs fans are encouraged to join the effort by purchasing “Take A Stand” and taking to social media to share their stories. eyebobs is donating an additional two dollars (up to $50,000) for every person who posts an image wearing “Take A Stand” using the hashtag #StandWithEyebobs.
 We are already thrilled with the results of this powerful campaign!